 The German brand has recently updated its collection of dressy three-handers with a nice Archimede 1950’s collection that pays homage to timekeepers that were produced by the local watchmakers after the end of the Great War.
 Although the Japanese movement that powers the device doesn’t look nearly as impressive as NOS hand-wound Junghans calibers that they, for example, used for their Pilot OR2 limited edition watch, it is robust and reliable and looks like an adequate choice for the price.

-Last month, Archimede’s sporty Outdoor collection was updated with a splendid full-lume white dial.
-Recently, the German brand has introduced an absolutely outstanding Archimede Outdoor Black Automatic (refs.
-UA8237B-A2.1-SW & UA8237-A2.1-SW) that is presented in the same stainless steel body, which is now treated with black PVD coating.
+Recently, the German brand has introduced an absolutely outstanding Archimede Outdoor Black (refs.
+UA8237B-A2.1-SW & UA8237-A2.1-SW) presented in a rugged stainless steel body treated with black PVD coating.

 Compared to the yesterday’s vintage-styled Zenith Pilot Big Date Special Edition (Ref.
 03.2410.4010/21.C722) automatic timekeeper, this new limited edition Archimede Pilot OR2 may not look as intense and it definitely plays in a different league when it comes to hardware that makes it tick, however, it is also about nine times less expensive and, equipped with a NOS movement from a German ebauche maker, is certainly more exclusive.